crabba/rsna-2023-monai-aws-workshop/README.md

 ![image](img/notebook-environment-00.jpg)

+---

-Note: Allow up to 7 minutes for the notebook instance and its GPU to become available
+**Note: Allow up to 7 minutes for the notebook instance and its GPU to become available**

+---

 ![image](img/notebook-06.jpg)